owulveryck/blog/content/post/linearregression.md

 $ score = \frac{1}{m} . \sum_{k=1}^{m} feature_k $

-What I need now, it to evaluate the effort needed to reach a score of 3 for each solution.
+What I need now, is to evaluate the effort needed to reach a score of 3 for each solution.
 Let's do that.

 #### Representing the training set